-Sandy Gross, Founder
+Sandy Gross, Functional Movement Specialist

-I love to help people solve problems.
 I design movement prep and recovery routines for sports teams, help companies upgrade their wellness programs and consult numerous individuals pre/during/post medical treatment to take better charge of their healing.
 My superpower is simplifying the complex.
 I also make things workable for your busy schedule and always relevant to your goals.

 Here’s a bit about my background: I grew up in California and graduated with a degree from San Jose State University (BA in Journalism/’88).
 During my junior year, however, two things completely lit me up: I took a 6 unit lab course titled Human Performance and I got certified to teach aerobic dance.
 I then worked at Apple Computers corporate fitness center.
 What I know for sure, today, is this: Movement, aside from “exercise”, is the most powerful tool for managing the downstream effects of technology.

 During my 30 & 40’s I (we) became a parent of 3 and pursued lots more education and became a yoga teacher.
-I also founded and operated Evolution Yoga, one of the first yoga studios in Cleveland, which became a nucleus in the region where yoga teachers, studio owners, fitness pros and sports coaches came to learn about yoga and other mind/body practices.
+I also founded and operated Evolution Yoga School, one of the first yoga studios in Cleveland which became a nucleus in the midwest where yoga teachers, studio owners, fitness pros and sports coaches came to learn about mind/body practices.
 Yoga has also become complicated and has prioritized performance over functionality.
 My path has always leaned towards the functional.
 You’ll get more of a sense of this as you weave through my site.